PlatONnetwork/docs/docs/PlatON经济方案.md

 ##### Redemption delegation

-The principal can submit the redemption delegation transaction at any time, because the principal can be said to be wicked to a certain extent, so the Energon after the principal redeems the commission has no additional freezing period.
+The principal can submit the redemption delegation transaction at any time, because the principal can be said to be wicked to a certain extent, so the LAT after the principal redeems the commission has no additional freezing period.
 At the same time, it is different from the cancellation of the pledge of the candidate who has withdrawn from the candidate node.
 The cancellation of the pledge is all but the redemption entrustment supports partial redemption (that is, reduction of holdings) and full redemption.

 - The interval between the entrusted transaction block and the settlement block of the current epoch is a hesitation period.
-The delegation is redeemed, and the delegated Energon immediately returns to the user's delegated account.
+The delegation is redeemed, and the delegated LAT immediately returns to the user's delegated account.

-- The delegated Energon will be locked in the next epoch.
-The locked Energon will redeem the entrustment.
-The energon will be returned to the user's delegated account in the settlement block of the epoch.
+- The delegated LAT will be locked in the next epoch.
+The locked LAT will redeem the entrustment.
+The LAT will be returned to the user's delegated account in the settlement block of the epoch.

   <img src="/docs/img/en/PlatON_economic_plan.assets/redemption_delegate.png" alt="redemption_delegate"/>

-- When the delegated Energon contains unlocked and locked Energon, the unlocked Energon will be redeemed first, and the remaining part will be redeemed from the locked Energon.
+- When the delegated LAT contains unlocked and locked LAT, the unlocked LAT will be redeemed first, and the remaining part will be redeemed from the locked LAT.

-- When Energon commissioned includes Energon commissioned using account balance and Energon commissioned using account lockout balance, priority is given to redemption (reduction) of Energon commissioned using account balance.
-If the number of redemptions specified by the user is insufficient, the remaining part will be redeemed from Energon commissioned using the account lockout.
+- When LAT commissioned includes LAT commissioned using account balance and LAT commissioned using account lockout balance, priority is given to redemption (reduction) of LAT commissioned using account balance.
+If the number of redemptions specified by the user is insufficient, the remaining part will be redeemed from LAT commissioned using the account lockout.

-- In order to prevent malicious delegation attacks, a single redemption order has a minimum Energon number limit.
-At the same time, to prevent a large number of small orders from remaining, after the number of redemption orders, the remaining entrustment amount is less than the minimum Energon number, and all orders are automatically redeemed.
+- In order to prevent malicious delegation attacks, a single redemption order has a minimum LAT number limit.
+At the same time, to prevent a large number of small orders from remaining, after the number of redemption orders, the remaining entrustment amount is less than the minimum LAT number, and all orders are automatically redeemed.

 - When all the delegation of a node are redeemed, all the delegated rewards that can be collected under that node will be automatically collected.